Abraham Villon

-Abraham Villon (born March 13, 1990) is an American professional soccer player who plays as a midfielder for Los Angeles Force in the National Independent Soccer Association.
+Abraham Villon (born March 13, 1990) is an American professional soccer player who played as a midfielder for Los Angeles Force in the National Independent Soccer Association.

 Career

 Early career

 Villon played college soccer at Arizona Western College and San Diego State University between 2009 and 2013.
 While at college he also appeared for USL PDL clubs Orange County Blue Star in 2009, Ventura County Fusion in 2010 and 2011 and Thunder Bay Chill in 2012 and 2013.

 Professional

 Villon signed his first professional contract with USL Pro club Oklahoma City Energy on April 5, 2014.

 In 2017, Villon signed with the Thunder Bay Chill in the Premier Development League.
 Following that season in October, Villon returned to Southern California where he joined California United FC II and was a leading contributor to the clubs 2018 United Premier Soccer League's Fall Season National Championship team, being named the 2018 Fall Season Most Valuable Player.

 In August 2019, Villon was signed by United's professional team, California United Strikers FC, ahead of its inaugural season in the National Independent Soccer Association.

 In December 2020, Villon joined Los Angeles Force ahead of the 2021 season.